Luca Boccassi

 Helmut

 Yes that's the use case, just as you defined it.
-The problem is thatreferences that path nor any reason for having /lib64 on arm64 in the
+The problem is that

 these links need to exist, and they need to be created at runtime in